EliseeCode/theatre-a-modeler/README.md

 # Exolingo
-flashCard system optimised for languages acquisition in classroom.
+Exolingo is a website to help anyone learn anything with a flashCard system optimised for the use in a classroom.
 ## Exolingo's description
 Today, ExoLingo is a fun online platform for learning foreign language vocabulary for teachers and learners at level A1, A2 and B1.